jbfink/c4l-docker-article/c4l-docker-article.md

 33cf9eb89073        catmandu:in-process       /bin/bash           6 weeks ago         Up 13 days                                                       cranky_mccarthy
 ```

 Individual docker instances are split up into *images* and *containers*.
 Containers run instances of images.
 You can have several containers that come from the same image or variants of that image.
 In the above list, we can see that container id b58946da298c and e5a0f8a71f7e are running versions of the image "papyrus-demo," demonstrating that images can have tags that act similarly to git tags, representing different states of a common image.
-In the papyrus-demo's image, there's a tag "in-process" And a tag "port6000"; an image without a distinct tag is always "latest".
+In the papyrus-demo's image, there's a tag "in-process" and a tag "port6000"; an image without a distinct tag is always "latest".

 Article-as-Container